 Indiana American has created and implemented a Geographic Information System (GIS) based prioritization model for identifying pipeline replacement investment needs.
 The model prioritizes pipeline replacement needs through identification of service risks associated with pipe failure risks.
 Indiana American budgets and plans these pipe replacements on a continuing basis.
-Indiana American also budgets for and completes unscheduled main replacements because it knows from operating experience that pipes that are not initially planned for replacement will fail during the year and will require replacement of segments of those pipes to enable
+Indiana American also budgets for and completes unscheduled main replacements because it knows from operating experience that pipes that are not initially planned for replacement will fail during the year and will require replacement of segments of those pipes to enable continuing service to customers.
+Indiana American also relocates pipe when the pipes are affected by projects planned by governments and other entities.

-2 Indiana-American Water Company, Inc. Rules and Regulations Applicable to Water Service, I.U.R.C.
+&lt;sup>2 Indiana-American Water Company, Inc. Rules and Regulations Applicable to Water Service, I.U.R.C.
 W-15, Effective March 30, 2015.